 For example, if you associate each of your notebooks with its own environment, each notebook will get its own runtime.
 However, if you open a notebook with an environment, which you also selected for another notebook and that notebook has an active runtime, both notebooks will be active in the same runtime.
 In this case, both notebooks will use the compute and data resources available in the runtime that they share.

-If you want to avoid sharing runtimes but want to use the same environment definition for multiple notebooks, you should create multiple custom environment definitions with the same specifications and associate each notebook with its out definition.
+If you want to avoid sharing runtimes but want to use the same environment definition for multiple notebooks, you should create multiple custom environment definitions with the same specifications and associate each notebook with its own definition.

 If different users in a project work with the same environment, each user will get a separate runtime.